Would you like a free copy of Chapter One of Jules' latest NLP book "AEGIS"?

 Being Right or Certain

-One time I was travelling to the airport by bus.
-I jumped on, gave the driver some money and then he gave me back some change which I put in my pocket and then sat down.
+One time, I was travelling to the airport by bus.
+I jumped on, gave the driver some money, and then he gave me back some change, which I put in my pocket, and then sat down.
 It wasn’t until I sat down that I decided to count the change that I realised he had given me back less than he should have.
-I went up to him and explained the situation but he was so ‘certain’ that he had given me the ‘right’ change that he would not even consider what I was saying.
-It even got to a point where he started raising his voice to put his argument for ‘being right’ forward’: ‘I’ve been doing this for twenty years, I know very damn well how count money’.
+I went up to him and explained the situation, but he was so ‘certain’ that he had given me the ‘right’ change that he would not even consider what I was saying.
+It even got to a point where he started raising his voice to put his argument for ‘being right’ forward’: ‘I’ve been doing this for twenty years; I know very damn well how to count money’.

 Instead of working at a higher logical level and finding an outcome that could have made both parties happy, he just shut down to anything I had to say because he was ‘right’.